rhansen-gs/sentry-cfml2-cf10/readme.md

-# Sentry SDK for ColdFusion
+# Sentry Client for ColdFusion

 sentry-cfml2 is based on the fork sentry-cfml client developed by GiancarloGomez (https://github.com/GiancarloGomez/sentry-cfml)